slaven-s/splunk-sccm/README.md

 * Searches have either been rewritten to `dedup` on the proper combination of fields, or rewritten using the appropriate `stats` commands to ensure each record is accounted for at its correct point in time.
 * An additional use case of monitoring SCCM Logs has been integrated into the application.
+* Application components have been properly packaged, as per the Splunk recommendations.
+No `local.meta` file is included, and all resources reside under the `default/` app directory.

 # License Information
 Where applicable, the modifications to this app by Rich Acosta and